teleprint-me/lehmer.c/docs/lehmer/Modular-Arithmetic.md

 $$n \mod d \equiv r$$

-Let’s go over some examples to illustrate the concept:

 ## Examples
-Modular arithmetic can be a bit tricky, especially when dealing with negative numbers or boundary conditions in C. To help build intuition, let's go over some examples to illustrate the concept:
+Modular arithmetic can be a bit tricky, especially when dealing with negative numbers or boundary conditions in C. To help build intuition, let's go over some examples to illustrate the concept.

 ### Example 1: $10 \div 5$
 $$10 = 5 \times 2 + 0$$